(3 May 2026)

 sudo reboot

-When presented with the graphical login screen, you can select one of several desktop environments in the upper right corner (I recommend "Cinnamon").
+When presented with the login screen, you can select one of several desktop environments (I recommend "Cinnamon").

 Later, if you are going to use the xfce4 desktop environment, you will need to also install a useful group of packages: